Stone of Setter: Location

-Situated 25m above sea level, in the north-central area of the island of Eday in Orkney, Scotland, the Stone of Setter overlooks Calf Sound.
+Situated 25 meters above sea level, in the north-central area of the island of Eday in Orkney, Scotland, the Stone of Setter overlooks Calf Sound.
 It is located near several burial monuments: the Vinquoy, Huntersquoy and Braeside chambered cairns.
 The stone is on private property, but can be seen from the road.

 Description

 The Stone of Setter is an extremely tall sandstone monolith of irregular shape.
 It dates to the Late Neolithic or Early Bronze Age, probably around 2nd millennium BC.
 It measures approximately 4.5 m in height, 2.1 m in width, and the stone varies in thickness from 90 cm at the base to 35 cm at the center.
 It is deeply weathered with heavy vertical lines and stands in its original placement.

 The monolith sits on the south edge of a circular platform 10 m in diameter, and 20 cm in height.
 Outside of the Stones of Stenness, this monument is the tallest monolith in Orkney.